OpenNebula/docs/source/vmware_cluster_deployment/vmware_node_deployment/vcenter_driver.rst

 When you import a network, the default address range is a 255 MAC addresses pool.

-Finally click on the Import button, the ID of the virtual network  that has been created will be displayed.
+Finally, click on the Import button.
+The ID of the virtual network  that has been created will be displayed.

 If OpenNebula does not find new networks, check that you have previously imported the vCenter clusters that are using those port groups.